aksiome/bookshelf/docs/modules/xp.md

   **Return | Score `$xp.get_progress bs.out`**: Fill level of the XP bar after scaling.
 ```

-*Example: Get the fill percentage of the xp bar:*
+*Example: get the fill percentage of the xp bar*

 ```mcfunction
 # Once (execute on you)